MEDomics-UdeS/predict-immunotherapy-response/README.md

     - `comb` : include biomarkers from the reference article and the mutational signatures.
 - --architecture : the model architecture :
     - `logistic-regression` : the logistic regression, for binary classification problem.
-    - `gcn` : the Graph Convolutional Network, for binary classification problem.
+    - `gcn` : the Graph Convolutional Network, for binary classification problem, or survival analysis problem.
-    - `gat` : the Graph Attention Network, for binary classification problem.
+    - `gat` : the Graph Attention Network, for binary classification problem, or survival analysis problem.
     - `cox` : the Cox Model, for survival analysis problem.
-    - `gcn-cox` : the Graph Convolutional Network Cox Model, for survival analysis problem.
-    - `gat-cox` : the Graph Attention Network Cox Model, for survival analysis problem.
 - --n_features : the n_features most important features will be considered for each patient
 - --n_epochs : the number of epochs to train the models.
 The Cox Model is trained on 1 epoch.
 - --lr : the learning rate used during the Stochastic Gradient Descent.
 Not used in Cox Model.